 Plan your portraits at sunset when it’s cooled off

 I know most people wouldn’t consider “too hot” to be “bad weather,” but I’m adding this one in here anyway.
-I’ve photographed a couple of weddings in 100F/38C and hotter weather, and they’re honestly harder than any of the cold or rainy ones.
+I’ve photographed a couple of weddings in 100F/38C and hotter weather, and they’re honestly harder than any of the cold or rainy ones because there’s less you can do about it.

 Red Feather Lakes elopement photographer, Colorado intimate cabin wedding, bride and groom portraits in mountain meadow, hazy light wedding portraits